captainhyperscaler/captainhyperscaler.github.io/_posts/2020-12-01-twelve-days-certifications.md

 - <strong>On the sixth day of certification, Microsoft gave to me</strong>
-    - Six, exams &nbsp;for fundamentals
+    - Six, exams  for fundamentals

 - <strong>On the seventh day of certification, Microsoft gave to me</strong>
     - Seven, certs with Data and AI focus